-Service Set Identifier (SSID) is the name designated for a specific wireless local area network (WLAN).
-The SSID's factory default setting is dlink.
+(SSID): local area network (WLAN).
+The SSID's default setting is dlink.
 The SSID can easily be changed to connect to an existing wireless network or to establish a new wireless network.
 The SSID can be up to 32 characters and is case-sensitive.

-SSID Visibility:

-Enable or Disable SSID visibility.
-Enabling this feature broadcasts the SSID across the network, thus making it visible to all network users.
+SSID Visibility: Enable or Disable SSID visibility.
+Enabling this feature broadcasts the SSID